pexels beytlik 7707125 v4

 The process of balancing a POS till is actually very simple and can be done in a matter of minutes, all you need is your till float.

 This is a set amount of cash in different denominations used to provide change for customers.
-When you’ve taken the money from your float and placed it into the till, follow these steps:
+When you’ve taken the money from your cash float and placed it into the till, follow these steps:

 Have one person per drawer: